GEM-benchmark/NL-Augmenter/transformations/antonyms_substitute/README.md

 ## What are the limitations of this transformation?
-Since the antonyms are generated using WordNet, it would have limitation to augment issues, such as making the text non-grammarly correct.
+Since the antonyms are generated using WordNet, it would have limitations if WordNet did not return any antonyms.
+Occasionally, it would slightly alter sentence semantics if the WordNet returned antonyms did not perfectly have an opposite sentiment or semantics.